pastranacl/thomson_problem/README.md

 ## Compilation
-Simply call `make` on the main folder. of each project.
+Simply call `make` on the main folder of each project.

 ## Execution